Utilico Emerging Markets

 Utilico Emerging Markets Trust plc is a large British investment trust dedicated to investments in infrastructure, utility and related sectors in the emerging markets of Asia, Latin America, Emerging Europe and Africa.
 The company is managed by ICM Limited, which is authorised and regulated by the Financial Conduct Authority.
-Established in 2005, it is a listed on the London Stock Exchange.
+Established in 2005, it is a listed on the London Stock Exchange and became a constituent of the FTSE 250 Index in December 2025.
 The Chairman is Mark Bridgeman.

 Awards

 UEM has won a number of awards and acknowledgements, including: